FrankGuldstrand/great_dyke_analysis/README.md

 Sets of coordinates from profiles along mapped dyke according segment.

 ## Code Description
-The main script is dykeprof.m this accesses load_data.m, calculate_thickness and section_distance.m
+The main script is dykeprof.m this accesses load_data.m, calculate_thickness.m and section_distance.m
+natsort.m is used for sorting the files alphanumerically.

 ## Example / Tutorial
 The structure is as follows: